gee842/OpenSourcePsychology/README.md

 ## The Idea
 The key idea behind OSP is that there is no "catch all" cure to any one mental health issue, and many people are able to recover through reading and relating to situations similar to themselves, as well as being given the relavant reading and reflective material.

 The core assumption that we are making is that reading about people with similar problems will vastly hasten the recovery from problems people have, as well as ease some of their existential burden.
-We theorize this effect to be strengthened if the user is then given easy-to-consume tidbits of knowledge relavant to combating their issues (Borrowed from Congnitive Behavioral Therapy)
+We theorize this effect to be strengthened if the user is then given easy-to-consume tidbits of knowledge relavant to actively combating their issues on a day to day basis (Borrowed from Congnitive Behavioral Therapy)

 ## The Solution
 The ML Model created should be able to corelate an app user's experience with the wealth of experiences shared online, and not only diagnose them (without the biases attatched to the literature of Pyschology), but also provide them with, for example short quotes or testimonials that they may relate to based on the ML-diagnosis.